 As a Stax subsidiary, Payment Depot offers the same benefits for a lower monthly fee

 If you’ve got a high-volume business but Stax’s plans are currently outside of your budget, Payment Depot’s an ideal alternative.
-Payment Depot can save you hundreds of dollars each month thanks to its low-cost subscription-style pricing.
+Payment Depot can save you hundreds of dollars each month1 thanks to its low-cost subscription-style pricing.
 While you won’t get the same all-in-one software that Stax offers, you’ll still get a payment gateway, e-commerce software, and pre-built integrations included in your monthly fee.

 In addition, Payment Depot offers unparalleled data security.
 Your merchant account will be protected by a 24/7 risk monitoring team that proactively notifies you of any changes in bank policy and known fraud methods.
 Payment Depot isn’t just PCI-compliant, either – it’s GDPR-compliant and integrates with HIPAA-compliant software.